Advice for Job Seekers When It’s Taking Too Long to Find Work

 We all have our favorite numbing or self-medication devices.
 For some, it might be social media, news, or binge-watching Netflix.
 Some might find a hole to hide in drugs and alcohol.
 Some find temporary relief in sex, food, or shopping.
 Whatever it is, swear off.
 Why?
 You WANT to let yourself get bored.
 You want to let yourself get itchy.
 That is the ground of creativity.
 That is the ground where the seeds of your genuine interest get planted.

+This is solid advice for job seekers.
 When your subconscious mind gets really bored, it has the space to come up with some really cool ideas if we don’t snuff it out by zoning out.
 That’s why so many CEOs swear by meditation.
 The stillness of an under-stimulated mind is where the best stuff is born.

 Find out what happens when you sit with your boredom without flipping on YouTube.
 It won’t kill you.
 Promise.